-Furthermore, the strictly controlled diamond sector has to conduct research for every new professional customer.
+Besides the implementation of these new technologies, the diamond industry is strictly controlled and has to conduct research for every new professional customer.
 Among other things, the shareholders and company structure are subject to mandatory audits.
 Every year there is a mandatory course to be able to carry out the KYC process correctly.
-(KYC Know Your Customer)
+(KYC Know Your Customer).

 Atelier Peter Poussenier uses only natural raw materials in his creations.